xpdota/triggevent-site/pages/Telesto-Support.md

 ### As an End User

-Once again, just install Telesto.
+Once again, just install Telesto, and any pre-made triggers will work.

+To use them in easy triggers, there is a new "Telesto Game Command" easy trigger action.

 ### As a Trigger Developer